Open-Wide/openwide-nuxeo-boilerplate/README.md

 MARKETPLACE_PACKAGE_NAME = 'myproject'
 ```

-Then run `ow-nuxeo` once to view its help.
+Then run `ow-nuxeo` once (again, from the root of your project) to view its help.